 This post may contain affiliate links.
 Please read our privacy policy for additional information.

-- Bring to a boil the water, blueberries and honey and set aside.
+- Boil the water, blueberries, and honey, then set aside.

 - Reduce the heat and simmer for 10 minutes.

-- Crush the blueberries in the pot along the side to break them down quicker, then remove from heat.
+- Crush the blueberries in the pot to break them down more quickly, then remove from the heat.

-- Stir in the blueberries and the extract into the mixture.
+- Stir the butter and blueberry extract into the mixture.

 - Use an immersion blender to smooth everything out and make it more syrupy.